Important

 Privacy

-Activating this partnership activates the export of Piano Analytics data into PowerBi.
+Activating this partnership activates the export of Piano Analytics data into PowerBI.
 Only the data necessary for the proper functioning of the bridge are exported.